NVlabs/few-shot-vid2vid/README.md

 - Please add the obtained images to the `datasets` folder in the same way the example images are provided.

 ## Training
+[**Note**] <b>This repo is now deprecated.
+Please refer to the new Imaginaire repo: https://github.com/NVlabs/imaginaire.</b>
-- First, compile a snapshot of [FlowNet2](https://github.com/NVIDIA/flownet2-pytorch) by running `python scripts/download_flownet2.py`.
+- <del>First, compile a snapshot of [FlowNet2](https://github.com/NVIDIA/flownet2-pytorch) by running `python scripts/download_flownet2.py`.
-- Please first download example datasets by running `python scripts/download_datasets.py`.
+- <del>Please first download example datasets by running `python scripts/download_datasets.py`.
-- The following scripts are examples of using one GPU.
+- <del>The following scripts are examples of using one GPU.
 For multi-GPU training, simply increase the batch sizes.

 ### Training with pose datasets
 - Example DensePose and OpenPose results are included.
 If you plan to use your own dataset, please generate these results and put them in the same way the example dataset is provided.